-Halloween doesn’t have to be another disappointment of 2020.
-There are plenty of ways to have a safe, low contact Halloween and still make it fun for kids this year—while being responsible.
-In fact, there’s a hashtag devoted to keeping this holiday alive during the pandemic: #HalloweenIsHappening.
+There are plenty of ways to have a safe, low contact Halloween and still make it fun for kids — while being responsible.
+Here we have six Halloween safety tips to help parents navigate celebrating this year.

 Kids tend to follow their parents’ lead, so if you approach these low contact alternatives as just as fun and exciting as normal Halloween, your children will follow suit.